Baker Mayfield Player Prop Bets for NFL Week 14 | Cleveland vs. Baltimore 12/12/2021

 Season Stats

-- He also has 93 rushing yards on 27 carries (plus one rushing touchdown), averaging 7.8 yards per game on the ground.
+- He's also rushed 27 times for 93 yards and one touchdown, averaging 7.8 yards per game.

-- The Browns have thrown the football in 51.0% of their plays from scrimmage this year while running the ball 49.0% of the time.
-This offensive attack ranks 20th in the NFL in points scored.
+- The Browns, who rank 20th in the NFL in points scored, have dropped back to pass 51.0% of the time while running the football 49.0% of the time.

 - Mayfield has thrown 31 passes in the red zone this season, 29.2% of his team's red zone plays.